 AHA-International Northwest Council on Study Abroad (NCSA)

 AHA-International's Northwest Council on Study Abroad offers teaching opportunities to you, our valued and adventurous UAS faculty!
 These highly competitive positions require extensive planning with applications due a year in advance.
 As a participating faculty, you will need to prepare and teach one or two courses based on the guidelines created for that country.
 Please take the time to research site program specifics by visiting the AHA-Intl.
-NCSA web site.
+Northwest Partners web site.

 Robin Walz: UAS History faculty teaching in France through AHA-International